RaphaelIT7/gmod-holylib/README.md

 > This is a noticeable improvement, but it seems to break .bsp files :/<br>

 ### (EXPERIMENTAL) holylib_filesystem_savesearchcache (default `1`)
-If enabled, the search cache will be written into a file and loaded on startup to improve startup times
+If enabled, the search cache will be written into a file and loaded on startup to improve startup times<br>

+### (EXPERIMENTAL) holylib_filesystem_mergesearchcache (default `1`)
+If enabled, when saving the search cache it will not remove old entries and instead keep them even if they were unused this session<br>

+### (EXPERIMENTAL) holylib_filesystem_skipinvalidluapaths (default `1`)
+If enabled, invalid lua paths like include/include/ will be skipped instantly<br>

+### (EXPERIMENTAL) holylib_filesystem_tryalternativeluapath (default `1`)
+If enabled, if it can't find a file in the search cache, it will remove the first folder and try again as when loading Lua gmod loves to test different folders first<br>

 #### holylib_debug_filesystem (default `0`)
 If enabled, it will print all filesyste suff.<br>